chef-boneyard/chef-rfc/new/artifact-yanking.md

 As a artifact author or collaborator

-When I upload a bad version of an artifact to Supermarket
+When I upload an artifact to Supermarket

+And something is wrong with the artifact

 I want a way to hide it from the Supermarket UI